Hens' Teeth: Performance history and format

 Each show was held together by a compere or M.C., with the most famous being "Mother Chook" (Lee Hatherly; full name, Leone Rosemary Lucille Hatherly).
 The usual format involved a comic line-up that changed nightly, with some regulars and some "tryouts."
 It has been described as "a variety show consisting of a series of comedy sketches" connected with the comediennes' identity as women.
 Hens' Teeth's success has been attributed to its focus on things that are part of the fabric of most women's lives: sex, politics, aging, cooking, ambition, breastfeeding, men, opera, housework, dieting, childcare, self-defense, love, money, contraception and creativity.
 The company's only major rule was that the performers' jokes should not come at the expense of men or other minorities.

-The second season was called Hen's Teeth: The Second Bite at Taki Rua The Depot Theatre (Wellington) early in 1989 and had similar success to the first season.
+The second season was called Hens' Teeth: The Second Bite at Taki Rua The Depot Theatre (Wellington) early in 1989 and had similar success to the first season.

-In March 1990 Hens' Teeth was included in the biennial New Zealand International Festival of the Arts with the title Daughter of Hen's Teeth with design by Debra Bustin and choreography by Jamie Bull; the performances were in the Illott Concert Chamber of the Wellington Town Hall; music was by Michelle Scullion and performers included Sandra McKay, Madeline McNamara, Helen Moulder, Lorae Parry, and Sally Rodwell.
+In March 1990 Hens' Teeth was included in the biennial New Zealand International Festival of the Arts with the title Daughter of Hens’ Teeth with design by Debra Bustin and choreography by Jamie Bull; the performances were in the Illott Concert Chamber of the Wellington Town Hall; music was by Michelle Scullion and performers included Sandra McKay, Madeline McNamara, Helen Moulder, Lorae Parry, and Sally Rodwell.

-The September 1991 Circa Theatre season, Hens’ Teeth squawk this way: a season of women comedians included Lee Hatherly, Rose Beauchamp, Bub Bridger, Sue Dunlop, Madeline McNamara, Prue Langbein, Helen Moulder, Lorae Parry, and Dame Kate Harcourt.
+The September 1991 Circa Theatre season, Hens' Teeth squawk this way: a season of women comedians included Lee Hatherly, Rose Beauchamp, Bub Bridger, Sue Dunlop, Madeline McNamara, Prue Langbein, Helen Moulder, Lorae Parry, and Dame Kate Harcourt.
 A group of performers may also have appeared on the night including Beryl Te Wiata, Sally Rodwell, Jane Waddell, and more.

-The March 1996 Circa Theatre season, Hen's Teeth: Raw eggs and old boilers, featured Lee Hatherly, with Rose Beauchamp, Bub Bridger, Kate Harcourt, Lorae Parry, Madeline McNamara, Lindy Hatherly (Lee Hatherly's daughter, performing a fire-eating act), Sally Rodwell, Prue Langbein, Sue Dunlop, Marg Layton, Cathie Sheat, Pinky Agnew, April Mardle, Carmel McGlone, Ann Pacey, and Dorothy McKegg.
+The March 1996 Circa Theatre season, Hens' Teeth: Raw eggs and old boilers, featured Lee Hatherly, with Rose Beauchamp, Bub Bridger, Kate Harcourt, Lorae Parry, Madeline McNamara, Lindy Hatherly (Lee Hatherly's daughter, performing a fire-eating act), Sally Rodwell, Prue Langbein, Sue Dunlop, Marg Layton, Cathie Sheat, Pinky Agnew, April Phillips (then known as April Mardle), Carmel McGlone, Ann Pacey, and Dorothy McKegg.
 The group won the Chapman Tripp award for Female Comedian or Group of the Year in 1996.

-The group was largely dormant from 2001 until 2017 when it returned to Circa Theatre as part of WTF!
-(Women's Theatre Festival), which ran between 14–25 March that year.
+In 1992 they performed at the Adelaide Fringe Festival in Adelaide, South Australia.
+In 1995–6 they toured South Island, which was filmed for a documentary.

-The company toured throughout New Zealand.
-In 1995 they made a Creative NZ-sponsored tour of South Island towns - 19 venues in 23 days.
-In 1992 they performed at the Adelaide Fringe Festival in Australia.
+The group was largely dormant from 2001 until 2017, when it returned as part of WTF!
+(Women's Theatre Festival). and then in December 2020 presented the sold-out season The Older the Better, featuring the talents of three 90-year-old performers.